×

 ACKNOWLEDGEMENTS

-CrochetPARADE uses the following libraries: SVG.js and
+CrochetPARADE uses the following libraries: SVG.js, three.js and PrismJS.

 AUTHOR